jeanhoyos/frogs_robot_module/README.md

   <node pkg="module_robot_arm" type="robot_arm_action_server" name="as"/>
 ```

-by replacing pkg with your module name and type with your file name
+by replacing pkg with your module name and type with your file name.
+In addition, replace the name to be more specific for your module

 - Change the name of the launch file to match your module functionality

-Navigate to the message folder (e.g. robot_module_msgs) and adapt the CMakeLists.txt and package.xml to match your new folder name
+Navigate to the message folder (e.g. robot_module_msgs) and adapt the CMakeLists.txt and package.xml to match your new folder name (project).
+In addition, you can change the name of the ROS action template which is located in the action folder.
+If you do this change then adapt the CMakelists to match you new name.

 It is time to compile the ROS catkin folder.
-For this, navigate inside the catkin workspace
+For this, navigate inside the catkin workspace (INSIDE YOUR CONTAINER)

 ```
 cd catkin_ws
 ```

-and build using the catkin_make command
+and build the ROS project using the catkin_make command

 ```
 catkin_make